Welcome to the University of Connecticut Women’s Center!

 We are located on the 4th floor of the Student Union on the south side.

 We are open 8 am – 9 pm Monday through Thursday, 8 am – 5 pm on Fridays.

 If I’m still not sure about how I can fit in at the Center, how can I get more information?

 - Check out our web site at http://www.womenscenter.uconn.edu.
-There you’ll find a list of our staff, a calendar of events, information on a variety of issues, and links to some fabulous gender equity sites.
+There you’ll find a list of our staff, our calendar of events, ways to get involved, information on a variety of issues, and more!

-- Or, you can get on our mailing list to receive a weekly email that includes information about upcoming Women’s Center events for that week, events both on and off campus related to women’s issues, announcements, and national/international news about women.
+- Or, sign up for the Women’s Center weekly email that includes information about upcoming Women’s Center events , events both on and off campus related to women’s issues, announcements, and national/international news about women.
 You will also receive our newsletter, Voices, which comes out twice a semester.
 You can sign up on the front page of our website.

 We hope this gives you a sense of what we’re all about.
 If you have more questions, please feel free to get in touch with us.

 * It is important for students, staff and faculty to be aware that most University employees, including the staff at the Women’s Center have an obligation to report to the Title IX Coordinator when someone discloses information related to sexual assault, domestic violence, stalking, and sexual harassment.
 For information on confidential and non-confidential resources, please see http://titleix.uconn.edu/get-help/.
 Individuals can expect that information shared with the Women’s Center staff will remain private, and we will make every effort to contact individuals prior to forwarding this information.